TrW236/SemanticSegmentation/README.md

 I used the KITTI training data to train the model, and the training data would be augmented.

-The training data as matrixes have the size of `(?, height, width, 3)`, in which the last dimension 3 means the images have 3 channels respectively RGB.
-The label-images as matrixes have the size of `(?, height, width, 2)`, in which the last dimension 2 means there are 2 type of objects resprectively road and non-road surface.
+The training data as matrixes have the size of `(?, height, width, 3)`, in which the last dimension 3 means the images have three channels respectively RGB.
+The label images as matrixes have the size of `(?, height, width, 2)`, in which the last dimension 2 means there are two types of objects respectively road and non-road surface.

 <img src="https://filedn.com/lUE8ye7yWpzFOF1OFLVsPau/Github/semantic_segmentation/data_augmentation.png" alt="traning data" width="666">

 The images above show,

-1. The first row are the original image and the corresponding label-image.
-It is to mention that the white pixels in the label-image are the true road surface.
+1. The first row is the original image and the corresponding label-image.
+It is to mention that the white pixels in the label-image are the actual road surface.
 The black area is the non-road area.

 2. The second row is the image, which is flipped horizontally in comparison with the original image.